KmrnIsmylvv/KmrnIsmylvv/Readme.md

 <h2>Hi, I'm <strong>Kamran Ismayilov</strong></h2>
 <hr>
-<h3>I'm a Full-Stack Web Developer, Student Mentor and Student.
+<h3>I'm a Software Developer, Student Mentor and Student.
 I've been interested in programming for about two years</h3>

 <hr>